 Pilotage Cost Reimbursement:

-IMPORTANT: No vessel traffic is allowed in these zones between June 1 and November 30- with some exceptions, including for safety of navigation and search and rescue.
+IMPORTANT: No vessel traffic is allowed in these zones between June 1 and November 30- with limited exceptions, including for safety of navigation and search and rescue.
 Transport Canada will be notifying vessels in the area of these requirements directly via NAVWARN.
 Vessels found in non-compliance with the requirements for the Interim Sanctuary Zones are subject to fines as described in Circular Letter 11104.

 OFF THE SOUTHWEST COAST OF PENDER ISLAND: